 The Process Now Employed by the State Attorney’s Office

-Local prosecutors’ offices around the country have employed a number of localized responses to investigate and review officer-involved death cases.
-Following much study and review of how other offices around the country respond to these matters, as well as review of current best practices, the State Attorney has established a team of experienced prosecutors and investigators to respond to, review, and evaluate every officer-involved incident in this circuit (the “OIS Review Team” or “Team”).
-The OIS Review Team captures the best talent and insights of many of the most experienced prosecutors and investigators in the Office.
-In addition to the significant homicide experience each team member possesses, a number of Team members have unique experiences investigating officer-involved shootings and participating in the investigation and prosecution of federal civil rights offenses.
+Local prosecutors’ offices around the country have employed a number of localized responses to investigate and review officer-involved critical incident cases.
+Following much study and review of how other offices around the country respond to these matters, as well as review of current best practices, the State Attorney has established a team of experienced prosecutors and investigators to respond to, review, and evaluate every officer-involved critical incident in this circuit (the “OICI Review Team” or “Team”).
+The OICI Review Team captures the best talent and insights of many of the most experienced prosecutors and investigators in the Office.
+In addition to the significant homicide experience each team member possesses, a number of Team members have unique experiences investigating officer-involved critical incidents and participating in the investigation and prosecution of federal civil rights offenses.
 Additionally, the Division Chief of the Office’s Human Rights Division is an integral part of the Team.

-In terms of day-to-day functioning, the prosecutors and investigators on the Team take part in a rotating schedule and are available to respond to any officer-involved incident in the circuit.
-Minimally, when an officer-involved incident takes place, a prosecutor on the team is contacted by the investigating law enforcement agency (either FDLE or JSO).
-That prosecutor becomes the primary prosecutor in charge of ensuring the integrity of the investigation and is charged with making initial contact with investigators on the scene, reviewing the scene, ensuring all appropriate evidence is collected and processed, and conducting whatever interviews and taking whatever witness statements are necessary.
-That prosecutor can request additional investigative assistance from one or more investigators on the team, if needed.
+In terms of day-to-day functioning, the office has established an OICI SAO Team Leader who leads an experienced group of prosecutors and SAO investigators on the examination of all OICIs.
+Minimally, when an officer-involved critical incident takes place, the OICI Team Leader is contacted by the investigating law enforcement agency.
+The Team Leader (or his or her designee) becomes the primary prosecutor in charge of ensuring the integrity of the investigation and is charged with making initial contact with investigators on the scene, reviewing the scene, ensuring all appropriate evidence is collected and processed, and conducting whatever interviews and taking whatever witness statements are necessary.
+The OICI Team Leader can request additional investigative assistance from one or more investigators on the team, if needed.

 Although the State Attorney’s investigative resources do not permit the State Attorney to conduct full-blown scene investigations, Florida law provides the State Attorney with extremely broad investigative subpoena powers.
 Section 27.04, Florida Statutes, grants the State Attorney all of the mandatory process of the Courts of this circuit to command persons throughout the state to appear and provide testimony in these matters.
 Florida courts “have repeatedly held that the state attorney acts as a one-person grand jury in carrying out investigations into noncapital criminal conduct, and the state attorney must be granted reasonable latitude in that role.”
 See, e.g., State v.
 Investigation, 802 So.2d 1141, 1144 (Fla.
 2d DCA 2001); see also Doe v.
 State, 634 So.2d 613, 615 (Fla.
 1994); Imparato v.
 Spicola, 238 So.2d 503, 506 (Fla.
 2d DCA 1970); State v.
 Nat’l Research Sys., Inc., 459 So.2d 1134, 1135 (Fla.
 3d DCA 1984); Op.
 Att’y Gen. Fla.
 94-86 (1994).